-In the short term, researchers are responsible for the storage of their data on their personal devices and accounts.
+In the short term, researchers are responsible for the storage of their data on their personal devices and accounts, which should be password protected.
 CBRL recommends that digital data is stored in more than one secure location at all times.
-This is the researcher's responsibility.

-In the longer term, data must be stored in a suitable repository - either with CBRL (where CBRL offers such facility) or another research institution or organisation.
+In the longer term, data must be stored in a suitable repository .
 Data should be anonymised and not contain any identifying or personal information.
 The repository may stipulate the length of time that data is kept, but CBRL recommends 10 years.